BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 He was street-cast twice.
 First by SM Entertainment (one of the Big Three) in middle school.
 He thought it was a scam and ignored it.
 Years later, a Big Hit representative spotted him stepping off a bus near his university and convinced him to audition.

-He passed — on the strength of his looks and his raw potential, with no prior performance experience.
-Big Hit bet on him, and Jin spent years working harder than almost anyone in the group to catch up technically.
+He passed — largely on the strength of his looks and raw potential, with no prior performance experience.
+Big Hit bet on him, and Jin spent years catching up technically alongside members who already had music or dance backgrounds.

 V (Kim Taehyung) — The Accidental Audition, 2011